vimalloc/flask-jwt-extended/examples/database_blocklist/README.md

 they are potentially slower, and they may grow huge over time and need to be manually pruned back down.

-This project contains example code for you to implement a blacklist using a database, with some more complex features that might benefit your application.
+This project contains example code for you to implement a blocklist using a database, with some more complex features that might benefit your application.
 For ease of use, we will use flask-sqlalchemy with an in memory data store, but in production I would highly recommend using postgres.